chaosprint/QuaverSeries/README.md

 Always use the lowered case characters for the reference name, connected with underscores.
 So, no numbers are allowed in the reference name, at least for now.

-Always make sure to have a blank line between two function chains.
+Always make sure to have an **empty line** between two function chains.

 ## Reference